nickstanley574/nickstanley574.github.io/_posts/2023-05-01-dont-trust-your-clipboard.md

     <img style="max-width: 75%;" src="{{ page.asset }}/rickroll.gif"/>
 </div>

 Although the rickroll itself may seem harmless, the fact that it involves arbitrary code execution on your system is something that should make you uneasy.
-Many project installation instructions are now utilizing similar commands such as `curl -L https://example.com/script.sh | bash` or `bash -c $(curl 0fsSL https://example.com/script.sh)`.
+Many project installation instructions are now utilizing similar commands such as `curl -L https://example.com/script.sh | bash` or `bash -c $(curl -fsSL https://example.com/script.sh)`.
 A prominent example of this is Homebrew.

 #### [Install Homebrew - brew.sh](https://brew.sh/)
 <div style="text-align: center;">